|File Size:||4025 kb|

 About Henri Yoki

-Henri is a Web and IT professional who cultivates his passion in arts and meditation.
+Henri is a business and technology professional who has a liking to arts and meditation.